 Mogo is competing in a market which is divided up between some traditional banking brands and a range of credit unions.
 The Canadian retail banking market is dominated by a clutch of five venerable banks that have been operational for an average of 100 years.
 Many of these names are playing catch up from a relatively conservative base, both in terms of their technical operations and their client base.
 This is especially the case with the Canadian credit unions.

 Mogo is competing against these names using marketing tactics and branding which many of them have yet to fully grasp.
 We think this will make it an interesting investment or acquisition target for one or more established players that want to leapfrog ahead of the competition.

 ING Direct Canada was acquired by local institution Scotiabank for C$3.5 billion when it reached a customer base of 1.8m.
 Mogo currently has 925,000 customers (or members as it calls them).
 While it still has some way to go to reach ING Direct’s market position, based on current growth assumptions (30% yoy in the last set of results), it will become an attractive prospect within the short term.

 Is Mogo the Canadian Monzo?

 UK investors will be tempted to compare Mogo with Monzo, but the two are operating in quite different markets.
-Canada is a smaller market with fewer fintechs to compete against (Monzo is fighting for space against the likes of Revolut and Starling Bank).
+Mogo faces less competition in its domestic market and also has a much lower cost of acquisition per client than Monzo ($120 vs $1700).
+This is partly thanks to Mogo’s innovative C$300 million marketing partnership.
+Adjusting for the smaller Canadian population (38m), Mogo’s implied valuation would be C$1000/member, or x10 that of Monzo.
+Mogo is also generating C$74 revenue per member vs Mono’s C$16 per member.
 Monzo was crowdfunded while Mogo is already listed on the TSX and NASDAQ (IPO June 2015) and is not burning through investor cash.